 Flank is a very popular cut for making steak fajita’s, so feel free to season with fajita seasoning and grill up some peppers and onions to go with it.

-Now you need to check the temperature in the middle of your flank steak.
+Check the temperature in the middle of your steak.
 If everything worked perfect your temp will be in the 110 to 115 degree range.
 If this is the case remove the flank steak from the grill and double wrap it tightly in tin foil let it rest.
 To allow the temperature to rise so the middle reaches 125 or rare.

 If your temperature is to low: turn your grill down to low, and place the flank steak away from the heat until the center reaches the desired temperature range.